charlestang/wordpress-ultimate-toolkit/README.md

  * Excerpt admin page complete.

 ## Upgrade Notice
+### 2.0.3
+ Upgrade recommended if you are using version >= 2.0.0.

 ### 2.0.2
- Upgrade recommended if you are using >= 2.0.0.
+ Upgrade recommended if you are using version >= 2.0.0.

 ### 2.0.1
- Upgrade recommended if you are using >= 2.0.0.
+ Upgrade recommended if you are using version >= 2.0.0.

 ### 2.0.0
  Please uninstall the old version mannually first if you want install this.